-In addition to legislative updates, Austin said that there is now clarification on related party rent.
+In addition to legislative updates, they said that there is now clarification on related party rent.
 One of the qualifying expenses is rent payments; if PPP borrowers make a rent payment to a related party, only the company with the PPP loan may deduct the rent expense.
-Austin’s example was if one person owned two companies, Company XYZ and Company ABC.
+Their example was if one person owned two companies, Company XYZ and Company ABC.
 The PPP loan was taken out under Company XYZ but Company ABC owns the building that the business is in.
 XYZ makes rent payments to ABC.

 In this example, XYZ cannot deduct rent payments as a qualified expense under PPP because it does not actually make the mortgage payments.
 Company ABC is the one making the mortgage payments and paying the interest, even though both companies are owned by the same person or entity.

 The SBA’s clarified guidance stated that PPP borrowers cannot deduct related party rent unless there’s interest paid on the mortgage for that building.
 Even then, borrowers are limited to the interest on the mortgage.